Syed Saddiq: Early life and education

-Saddiq was born on 6 December 1992 in Pulai, Johor Bahru, Johor, Malaysia.
-His father is a Singaporean Malay of Arab descent, who used to work as a construction worker in Singapore.
+Saddiq was born in Pulai, Johor Bahru, Johor, Malaysia.
+Both his parents are Malays of Arab descent.
+His father used to work as a construction worker in Singapore.
 His mother used to be an English teacher.
 The youngest of four siblings, he had studied at the Royal Military College (RMC) before continuing his studies at the International Islamic University Malaysia (IIUM) in Bachelor of Laws (LLB).
 During his time at IIUM, he competed in an Asian-level debate competition and successfully won the United Asian Debating Championship (UADC).
 He is widely known in the debating community after having won Asia's Best Speaker award at the Asian British Parliamentary (ABP) Debating Championship three times.

-In 2017, he allegedly rejected a counter offer to pursue his studies at Oxford University, England [Oxford University however denied the offer] to remain active in politics.
-A year later, after being elected as MP at the age of 25, Syed Saddiq once again allegedly dismissed another scholarship offer, this time rejecting the Chevening Scholarship proposal to pursue a Master in Public Policy at Oxford University.
+In 2017, Saddiq allegedly rejected a counter offer to pursue his studies at Oxford University, England to remain active in politics.
+A year later, after being elected as MP at the age of 25, he once again allegedly dismissed another scholarship offer, this time rejecting the Chevening Scholarship proposal to pursue a Master in Public Policy at Oxford University.

-In April 2021, he successfully completed the Lee Kuan Yew Senior Fellowship in Public Service Programme at Lee Kuan Yew School of Public Policy, National University of Singapore.
+In April 2021, Saddiq successfully completed the Lee Kuan Yew Senior Fellowship in Public Service Programme at Lee Kuan Yew School of Public Policy, National University of Singapore.

 Political career (2015–present)

 Early political career and formation of BERSATU (2015–2018)

 In 2015, Saddiq served as Perdana Fellow (Malay: Felo Perdana) to Minister in the Prime Minister's Department, Nancy Shukri.

 Saddiq as a law graduate came to prominence in 2016 when he joined 24 other youths, a group that called themselves Change Led by the Young Generation (Challenger), published a statement rejecting Najib Razak's leadership over the scandal of 1Malaysia Development Berhad (1MDB).

-Saddiq was the leader of ARMADA (Malay: Angkatan Bersatu Anak Muda); the youth wing of the BERSATU.
+Saddiq was the leader of ARMADA (Malay: Angkatan Bersatu Anak Muda); the youth wing of BERSATU.
 He was a spokesperson for the party since its inception in September 2016 and was considered one of the founding members and sat on the party council.